Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 What is special about the project?

 Mirrakoi SA is committed to develop the next generation of 3D design software through its novel 3D CAD technology, which has been specifically developed to overcome today’s existing challenges in 3D design.
-Our technology enables designers to create and model digital objects with less effort, less expertise, and faster than with existing tools.
-We want to allow everyone with an idea to be a designer.
+Our technology enables designers and engineers to create and model digital objects with less effort, less expertise, and faster than with existing tools.

 Persons involved in the project